openhab/openhab-addons/bundles/org.openhab.binding.smarther/README.md

 Follow the instructions in the tutorial at https://developer.legrand.com/tutorials/create-an-application/, under:

-- Step 1 : Register your application
+* Step 1 : Register your application
-- Step 2 : Check scopes
+* Step 2 : Check scopes
-- Step 3 : Getting application details
+* Step 3 : Getting application details

 Usually, Step 3 is then completed by Legrand within 1-2 days and you'll receive an email containing your application's Client ID and Client Secret.

-### Note on Step 1

 When registering your new Legrand Application for openHAB Smarther Bridge you have to specify the allowed "Reply URL" aka white-listed address.
 Here you have to specify the URL to the Bridge Authorization Servlet on your server.